raphaelrpl/eows/doc/authentication.md

 ## Comparison with OAuth 1.0

 OAuth 1.0 does not offered a safe way requirements of signing requests with the client ID and secret.
-OAuth 2 recognizes this difficulty and replaces signatures with requiring HTTPS for all communications between browsers, clients and the API.
+OAuth 2 recognizes this difficulty and replaces signatures requiring **HTTPS** for all communications between browsers, clients and the API.

 This spec also requires that the API server has access to the application's ID and secret.
 In other words, the Authorization server and Resource server are the same application.
 It is of course breaks the architecture of most large providers where the both are completely separated.